-Address: 1 Full designation, degree and postal address of author A; 2 Full designation, degree and postal address of author B; 3 Full designation, degree and postal address of author C
+Address: 1 Full designation, degree, and postal address of author A; 2 Full designations, degree and postal address of author B; 3 Full designations, degree and postal address of author C

 * Corresponding author should be indicated with an asterisk.

 The full names, institutional addresses, and email addresses of all authors must be included on the title page.
 No other information should be included on this page.

 The page should contain the article title, the full names of the authors including only major qualifications such as M.D. or Ph.D., and the complete postal address of the department and institution where the work was done.
 Designate one author as a correspondent and supply his or her complete postal address, telephone number, fax number, and e-mail address.
 If the name or address for offprint requests is different, this should be stated.
 Every person listed as an author should have materially participated in the design, execution, and analysis of the study and should verify the accuracy of the entire manuscript before its submission.
 No more than 6 authors can be included on the title page.
 Lesser contributors may be noted in an acknowledgment section at the end of the manuscript.